Kandawmin Garden Mausolea

 The Kandawmin Garden Mausolea comprise a mausoleum complex in Yangon, Myanmar.
 The site contains four mausolea of Burmese national figures and is located near the southern gate of Shwedagon Pagoda.
-The successive Burmese military governments feared that the mausolea might become a meeting place for democracy activists and they fell into a state of neglect.
+The successive Burmese military governments feared that the mausolea might become a meeting place for democracy activists and allowed them to fall into a state of neglect.
 The former military regime omitted them from the Yangon City Heritage List because they are symbols of national liberty and considered a threat to its status and power.

 The site contains mausolea of Supayalat, queen consort of the last king of Myanmar; the nationalist and writer Thakin Kodaw Hmaing; former UN Secretary-General U Thant; and Aung San Suu Kyi’s mother, Khin Kyi.

-List of Mausolea
+List of mausolea

 Mausoleum of Queen Supayalat

-The mausoleum was built in memory of Supayalat, queen consort of the last king of Myanmar, Thibaw Min, and daughter of King Mindon.
+The mausoleum was built in memory of Supayalat, queen consort of the last king of Myanmar, Thibaw Min, and daughter of his predecessor King Mindon.
 She was sent into exile in India in 1885 and allowed to return to Rangoon (Yangon) in 1919.
 She died six years later, in 1925—shortly before her 66th birthday.
 The colonial government declared a national holiday on the day of her funeral, but denied the royal family’s request to bury her in Mandalay Palace for fear that it would promote nationalism.
-Her funeral was held with pomp and ceremony as befitted a Burmese queen, shielded under eight white royal umbrellas, attended by 90 Buddhist monks and the British Governor Sir Harcourt Butler with a guard of honour of the Mounted Police complete with a 30 gun salute.
+Her funeral was held with pomp and ceremony as befitted a Burmese queen, shielded under eight white royal umbrellas, attended by 90 Buddhist monks and the British Governor Sir Harcourt Butler with a guard of honour of the Mounted Police complete with a 30-gun salute.

 Supayalat lies buried between the mausolea of Khin Kyi and U Thant.
 It is a Burmese pavilion with a seven tiered roof.

 Mausoleum of Thakin Kodaw Hmaing

-The mausoleum was built in memory of Thakin Kodaw Hmaing, one of the greatest Burmese poets, writers and political leaders.
-He died on 23 July 1964 and his mausoleum was built near the Mausoleum of Queen Supayalat.
+The Thakin Kodaw Hmaing Mausoleum is a modernist memorial dedicated to one of Myanmar’s most revered literary and political figures, Thakin Kodaw Hmaing (1876–1964).
+Completed in 1966, two years after his death, the mausoleum is situated within the Kandawmin Garden Mausolea complex near the southern gate of the Shwedagon Pagoda in Yangon.

+Designed by Burmese architect Kyaw Min, the mausoleum exemplifies modernist architecture with subtle art deco influences.
+The square-shaped concrete structure features perforated walls that allow natural light and ventilation.
+The interior is illuminated by tall door openings and a central skylight.
+The façade is adorned with symbolic emblems: a hammer and sickle representing Hmaing's receipt of the Stalin Peace Prize in 1954, a book symbolizing his literary contributions, a peacock denoting Myanmar's national symbol, and a dove signifying peace.